About Voting

 Hiding user vote visibility is useful if you wish to collect blind impact votes, avoiding the bias that might exist if individuals can see how other users have voted on a claim (meaning users can’t vote “with the crowd”, or express stronger feelings on a claim to “balance out” others’ votes they disagree with).

-You can adjust user votes to be visible to all participants (default), only discussion Admins, or only the users themselves.
-If hiding user votes, this setting can be reverted at a later time to reveal to participants how others have voted.
+You can adjust it so all users see all votes (default), only Admins see all votes, or users only see their own votes.
+If selecting an option other than the default, this setting can be reverted at a later time to reveal to users how others have voted.

 To adjust user vote visibility: